cybarspace/ytfzf/README.md

 ### Credits
 - [pystardust](https://github.com/pystardust)'s [ytfzf](https://github.com/pystardust/ytfzf)
 - [This article](https://www.codeproject.com/articles/873060/python-search-youtube-for-video) I found during my quest to implement a simplified version of ytfzf in Python3

+### About the `.pyx` file...

+Cython is supposed to be faster but I don't really know Cython so I couldn't optimize it as well.
+If you can, feel free to make a fork, and maybe even a pull request so I can review and merge.
+It'll be a learning experience for me.

+As for the performance...
+It may be slightly faster but the program is still network-bound.
+Faster internet = faster query.

+Compile an executable file using [this shell script](https://github.com/cybarspace/cymake) if you want.
+Please note that it behaves a bit differently from the Python version.
+That is intentional - I wanted two "flavors".